surtarso/asap-cabinet-fe/README.md

 - Extended settings for many display configurations
 - Extremely lightweight and simple
 - No need to download artpacks, generate your own!*
-- Just what it taked to make a cabinet look good
+- Just what it takes to make a cabinet look good

-*Wheel generation not implemented yet.
+*From automated screenshots.
+Wheel generation not implemented yet.

 ## How to use:

-X11: `python3 asap-cabinet-fe.py`
+- X11: `python3 asap-cabinet-fe.py`

-Wayland: `QT_QPA_PLATFORM=xcb python3 asap-cabinet-fe.py`
+- Wayland: `QT_QPA_PLATFORM=xcb python3 asap-cabinet-fe.py`

 ### Using the 'art generation' tool: